mciocchi/atomic_d6/README.md

   - Any fixed, agreed‑upon duration expires (for non‑maintained effects).
   - While the Condition is active, the target is restricted according to the spell’s description.

-#### Attempting to Break Free Each Turn
+#### Attempting to Break Free

-A character affected by a spell in combat may attempt to break free once each Beat as an Active Feat.
+Characters may attempt to resist a spell when it is first cast.
+After that, they get additional chances to shake off any lingering effects, depending on its Resistance Interval.

 - Choose a Feat that matches the nature of the spell:
   - Physical bindings (chains, webs, snares):
-    - Endure, Melee, or a custom Feat such as Break Free / Athletics.
+    - Endure, Melee, or a custom Feat such as Break Free / Wrestling / Athletics.
   - Illusory / mental bindings (pure mind tricks, fear, phantasms):
-    - Resolve or a similar mental defense Feat.
+    - Resolve, Illusion, or a similar mental defense Feat.
   - Projectiles and conjured melee attacks
     - Dodge or Block
+  - Counterspell
+    - The target can attempt to cast a spell to help them break free
 - Apply Aspects normally; tangential Aspects grant Half Bonus, Maluses reduce effectiveness as usual.

-##### Escape Difficulty

-Set the difficulty to escape as:
+The difficulty of escaping the spell effect is equivalent to the number of successes the caster rolled to cast it.

+Some Bonuses and Maluses can be applied to account for circumstances, Boons, and Banes.

+#### Armor and Spell Resistance

+Armor provides protection against certain types of physical spell effects.
+When calculating Spell Resistance against physical spells, armor Bonus is added to the Defensive Feat Bonus.

 ```
-Escape Difficulty = Original Spell Difficulty + Caster’s Passive Spellcasting Bonus
+Spell Resistance = Target's Defensive Feat + Armor Bonus (if applicable)
 ```

-- Original Spell Difficulty is the same number the GM used when the spell was cast (for example, 2 for an Apprentice‑level effect).
-- The caster’s Passive Spellcasting Bonus is their spellcasting Concept Bonus converted to a Passive Bonus (round Concept Bonus ÷ 2, as with other Passive scores).

-The bound character rolls once per turn.
-Meeting or beating the Escape Difficulty fully ends the Condition.
+Armor provides protection against physical spell effects that would be blocked or mitigated by protective gear:

+- Physical projectile spells (ice bolts, force missiles, stone projectiles)
+- Conjured weapon attacks (magical swords, spears, arrows)
+- Force-based attacks that create physical impact

+**When Armor Does Not Apply to Spell Resistance:**

+Armor provides limited or no protection against:

+- Drowning
+- Suffocation
+- Fire spells (fire can cook someone alive inside armor, providing minimal protection at best)
+- Energy-based attacks that bypass physical barriers (lightning, plasma)
+- Mental or sensory effects (illusions, mind control, fear)
+- Spells that target internal systems (poison gas, life drain)

+The GM determines whether armor applies to a specific spell based on the spell's description and the nature of its effects.
+When in doubt, consider whether the spell creates a physical effect that armor would realistically protect against.

 ---